timrchavez/capomastro/README.md

 To get started...

-1. mkvirtualenv <name>
+1. `mkvirtualenv <name>`

-2. pip install -r requirements.txt (or dev-requirements.txt if you're going to run the tests)
+2. `pip install -r requirements.txt` (or dev-requirements.txt if you're going to run the tests)

-3. Copy the wooster/local_settings.py.example to wooster/local_settings.py and
+3. Copy the `wooster/local_settings.py.example` to `wooster/local_settings.py`
-   fixup the database entry.
+   and fixup the database entry

-4. You'll need to setup the database ./manage.py syncdb --migrate - you'll be prompted to create a superuser.
+4. You'll need to setup the database `./manage.py syncdb --migrate` - you'll be prompted to create a superuser.

+Steps 1 and 2 can be replaced with `tox -e devenv`.
+Then either activate the virtualenv manually with `source devenv/bin/activate` or explicitly call Python from the virtualenv with `devenv/bin/python`.

 You can do the next steps through the /admin/ interface, so go to http://localhost:8000/admin/ login and continue.